-Current regulation establishes specific qualification requirements for the staff involved in the safe management of NPPs, research reactors, fuel reprocessing facilities and the like.
-These requirements are also applicable to radioactive waste and spent fuel management facilities which, as already noted, are operated under the licensing conditions of the main nuclear installations they belong to.
+Current regulation establishes specific qualification requirements for the staff involved in the safe management of NPPs, research reactors, fuel reprocessing facilities and other relevant areas.
+These requirements are also applicable to radioactive waste and spent fuel management facilities which, as already noted, are operated under the licensing conditions of the main nuclear installations to which they belong.

 Additionally, staff qualification for the performance of any safety related activity is among the relevant aspects assessed during the licensing process.
 Moreover, technical and operating staff undertake training regarding technical and legal issues, according to the specific company policy of SOGIN, which has created the Radwaste Management School (RMS) where SOGIN personnel and operators of qualified companies selected to work in the decommissioning activities are trained.

 RMS has been operating since 2008, providing education and training to the staff of SOGIN Group and external companies, in accordance with international safety standards and requirements established by the Italian Safety Authority.
 In this way, RMS guarantees the highest levels of safety in the field of decommissioning and radioactive waste management.

 Train the staff of SOGIN Group, with particular emphasis on disciplines related to nuclear safety regarding spent fuel and radioactive waste management;

 Promote, improve and extend best practices in the nuclear safety culture, radiation protection and environmental safeguards;